 LA designer Martha Mulholland is a jack of all visual trades.
-After the Kentucky native finished her degree in art history (as well as historic preservation and interior architecture) at the Art Institute of Chicago, she worked with auctioneers, clothing designers, decorators, and various big fashion brands like Tom Ford, Max Mara, and Gucci as a visual merchandiser and window dresser.
-Needless to say, she can pull together a presentation with a certain panache, which is just what the clients of this 2,100 square foot Spanish Colonial in Altadena, California, needed when they moved in with a baby on the way.
-Mulholland worked with them to combine their existing furniture (treasured family pieces from Tennessee, including an 18th century grandfather clock) with a California modern look that they like—and turn it all into a casual, durable, and child-friendly setting.
+After the Kentucky native finished her degree in art history (as well as historic preservation and interior architecture) at the Art Institute of Chicago, she worked with auctioneers, clothing designers, decorators, and various big fashion brands such as Tom Ford, Max Mara, and Gucci as a visual merchandiser and window dresser.
+Needless to say, she can pull together a presentation with a certain panache, which is just what the clients of this 2,100-square-foot Spanish Colonial in Altadena, California, needed when they moved in with a baby on the way.
+Mulholland worked with them to combine their existing furniture (treasured family pieces from Tennessee, including an 18th-century grandfather clock) with a California modern look that they like—and turn it all into a casual, durable, and child-friendly setting.
 Intrigued to see how it all looks together?
 Come on the tour.

 Photography by Laure Joliet for Remodelista.

 Above: The Spanish Colonial underwent a significant renovation by LA architecture firm Park McDonald before Mulholland worked on the interiors.

 Above: In the foyer, the owners' Shaker chest provides the base for a classic Mulholland vignette of far-ranging pieces.
 Mulholland found the rug on One King's Lane; it's in one of her favorite color combinations: peach, cobalt and ivory.
 "I like adding light blue to this mix as well, hence the Louis IV chair with its original periwinkle-blue velvet upholstery," she says.
 "The lithography in the background adds a bit of contrasting color."

 Above: The kitchen cabinets, painted in Benjamin Moore Amherst Gray, were custom built in a simple Shaker style with oil-rubbed bronze hardware.